gsi-upm/Sefarad/README.md

 ##Getting Started
 If you want to easy try Sefarad, just download this repository (cloning it to your computer or downloading it as a .zip) and open in your web browser the file `demo.html` located in the `build /` folder.

 We provide you everything you need to take your first steps in Sefarad through our [European Universities Demo](http://demos.gsi.dit.upm.es/sefarad/index.html#/sparql/universitiesDemo).
 Visit the [Case Study](https://www.youtube.com/watch?v=NJ8i2kpGGxs) video to learn more about the demo and the possibilities you have.
-Summarizing, we have make a SPARQL query for European Universities to [DBpedia](http://dbpedia.org/About) (We have set a limit of 50 results for improved performance).
-Furthermore, we have include some widgets that allows you to filter those universities by country/city, shows them into a map and show the total number of filtered universities.
+Summarizing, we have made a SPARQL query for European Universities to [DBpedia](http://dbpedia.org/About) (We have set a limit of 50 results for improved performance).
+Furthermore, we have include some widgets that allows you to filter those universities by country or city, shows them into a map and show the total number of filtered results.

 Of course you may add the widgets you want just clicking _Add widget_ button.